Actindo-AG/Documentation/PIM/API/02_GetStarted.md

         -H 'cache-control: no-cache' \
         -d 'grant_type=refresh_token&client_id=myclientid&client_secret=1U-YdJpAD67huXxmy0c7Cg__&refresh_token=37e521b0ec5f035c86f0a2db09fe73cda934235e'

-    Replace *your-workspace* with the name of your instance, and the example values with your client ID, client secret, and the refresh token that you have obtained in [Step 3: Generate an access token](#step-3-generate-an-access-token).
+    Replace *[your-workspace]* with the name of your instance, and the example values with your client ID, client secret, and the refresh token that you have obtained in [Step 3 &ndash; Generate an access token](#step-3-–-generate-an-access-token).

-2. The access token is generated, as displayed in the following response sample.
+    The access token is generated, as displayed in the following response sample.

     **Response sample**